mtwest2718/estimate_pi/README.md

 This is a short example of how one can use the HTCondor Python API to programmatically construct a multi-step analysis pipeline.
 The two steps are
 - Simulate random numbers to estimate Pi
-- Produce trace plots from the collection of output files
+- Produce trace plots from the collection of output files I am leveraging a Docker container that automatically starts up a single-node HTCondor pool to run this workflow on my quad-core Windows laptop.

 ## What is in here?
 - Needed stuff